vectorvalor2/RDP/README.md

 #Using https://github.com/vectorvalor2/CyGlobsPythonFramework.git

-/*A Selection Sort In A Refined Search, A Diagnostic that Applies Fixes To Deadlocks, Hang Ups, AND/OR Racing Conditions In Precedence*/
+/*A Selection Sort In A Refined Search, A Diagnostic that Applies Fixes In Precedence To Deadlocks, Hang Ups, AND/OR Racing Conditions*/

 #ifndef cmp
 #define cmp(Expands all existing sections with more detail,\